choonghyunryu/dlookr/README.md

 methods.

 - predictor is numerical variable
-  - “mean” : arithmetic mean
+  - “mean”: arithmetic mean
-  - “median” : median
+  - “median”: median
-  - “mode” : mode
+  - “mode”: mode
-  - “capping” : Imputate the upper outliers with 95 percentile, and Imputate the bottom outliers with 5 percentile.
+  - “capping”: Imputate the upper outliers with 95 percentile, and Imputate the bottom outliers with 5 percentile.

 `imputate_outlier()` imputes the outliers with the numeric variable